jescriu/application-schemas/IKB_INSPIRE_XML_schemas_page/README.md

 ### Additional contents
-TO BE CONSIDERED - TEXT INCLUDED BY HEIDI AT https://github.com/INSPIRE-MIF/application-schemas#readme [ The official repository also contains contains XML schemas used in the Extended Capabilities section of INSPIRE spatial data (WxS) services based on Open Geospatial Consortium (OGC) standards.
+TO BE CONSIDERED - TEXT INCLUDED BY HEIDI AT https://github.com/INSPIRE-MIF/application-schemas#readme [ The official repository also contains contains XML schemas used in the Extended Capabilities section of INSPIRE spatial data (WxS) services based on Open Geospatial Consortium (OGC) standards. ]

-TBD If considered - Inform where these additional schemas are accessible.
+TBD - If considered the lastest comment: Inform where these additional schemas are accessible.
-]

 ## Rules applied in versioning INSPIRE XML schemas
 The version assigned to an INSPIRE XML application schema adheres to the **'X.Y.Z' pattern**, where: